thorchain/docs/thorchain-finance/continuous-liquidity-pools.md

 {% hint style="success" %}
 ILP was grandfathered in Q1 2023 after the launch of the Savings Product - which offers single-sided yield with no price exposure to RUNE.
 Existing LPs retained their ILP, new dual-LPs will need to be more sophisticated to handle increased volatility of yield.
+ILP is no longer offered to Liquidty Providers.
 {% endhint %}

 Impermanent Loss Protection ensures LPs always either make a profit, or leave with at break even after a minimum period of time (set at 100 days), and partially covered before that point.
 This should alleviate most of the concerns regarding become an LP.